 Try this.
-Begin your leg workout session with a calf workouts.
+Begin your leg workout session with a calf workout.
 Go hard in your very first exercise when you are still fresh and less fatigued.

 So should I always do high repetitions in my calf workouts?
 No.

-The gastrocnemius is majorly a Fast twitch muscle fiber which response better to lower reps and heavier weights.
+The Gastrocnemius is majorly a Fast twitch muscle fiber which responds better to lower reps and heavier weights.

 Soleus is majorly a slow twitch muscle fiber which response better to more reps and lesser weights.

-In fact, there is a research which says that muscle protein synthesis of Soleus muscle is very poor when they are put under micro trauma using the same number of sets and reps which you would do with other body parts.
+In fact, there is a research which says that muscle protein synthesis of Soleus muscle is very poor when it is put under micro trauma using the same number of sets and reps which you would do with other body parts.

 That surely means you cannot train the soleus muscle the way you train your other body parts.